Swordmaster3214/PSMove-DSU/README.md

 START | Options
 T | R2
 PS | PS

+### Controller Setup

+#### Bluetooth Pairing
+**Note:** You will not need to do the following steps if you have already paired your controller with your computer using [PSMoveAPI](https://github.com/thp/psmoveapi)
+1. Connect the PS Move controller via USB first
+2. Use the auto-pairing utility in the program to pair via Bluetooth, note that it may require elevated permissions because it accesses your device's bluetooth stack

+Once paired, disconnect the cable and power it on, a solid red light indicates that the controller can be used wirelessly

 #### USB Connection
 Simply connect the PS Move controller via USB cable - it should be detected automatically.